rchain/rdoctor-client/README.md

    (as root), or
 2. change into the directory where you downloaded the executable to.

-Then you prepend the command you use to run `rnode` with `rnode` or `./rnode` depending on where you put the executable.
+Then you prepend the command you use to run `rnode` with `rdoctor` or `./rdoctor` depending on where you put the executable.
+On first run, you'll be interactively asked for details to register with backend.

 #### Example (MacOS)